ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 <RST_markup_spec_>`_.

-Because you must be familiar with the content in this guide before contributing to a PyAnsys library, explore its pages and then the RST files in its `repository <dev_guide_repo_>`_.
-This should help you to understand the syntax and see how RST files are nested to create the structure of the guide.
+Because you must be familiar with the content in this guide before contributing to a PyAnsys library, explore its pages and then look at the RST files in the repository'same ``doc/source`` directory.
+This should help you to understand the syntax and see how RST files are nested to create the structure of this guide.

 Recommended sections
 ++++++++++++++++++++